Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Quiz Questions

-Quiz section are 10 questions for the user to answer.
+The quiz section has 10 questions for the user to answer.
 While answering the questions, the user is provided immediate feedback on with a progress indicator on the number of questions already answered.

-Every questions has four radio buttons to choose from.
+Every question has four radio buttons to choose from.
 A user can change the radio button/answer for as long as the submit button is not clicked.
 User actions provide immediate feedback through the change in color of the radio button clicked.

 <span style="color: red; font-weight: bold;">Describe better the effects upon click of a questions with color changes and audio effects and count of correct/incorrect answers</span>

  While answering the quiz questions, the user is not provided feedback on the correctness of the answers clicked.
-Decision was to provide feedback to user at the end of the quiz.
-The incorect answers are displayed at the end of the quiz including a solution to the correct answer.
+The decision was to provide feedback to the user at the end of the quiz.
+The incorrect answers are displayed at the end of the quiz including a solution to the correct answer.

 ### Visual Effects